requirejs/element/README.md

 ### `templateInsertedCallback`

 The `template` loader plugin will call `templateInsertedCallback` if it is defined on the custom element, after the template has been inserted as the child of the custom element.
-This callback hook is **not** part of the standard document.register() [lifecycle events](#element-lifecycle-background), it is a custom one specific to the `template` support.
+This callback hook is **not** part of the standard document.registerElement() [lifecycle events](#element-lifecycle-background), it is a custom one specific to the `template` support.

 Due to the [*Callback mixin capability](#mixins-for-custom-element-modules) of the `element` loader plugin, it means there can be multiple mixins that can take advantage of this callback.
 The [data-prop](#data-prop) and [data-event](#data-event) mixins are examples.